-- ✓ Temporary uplift in staff hours (in line with current legislation) to support more Service Children being able to access the Setting. - ✓ Training opportunities for staff. - ✓ Temporary use of agency staff or uplift from part time to full time to enable permanent staff training opportunities that benefit the Service Child. - ✓ Staff time for this fixed-term project.
-This could be direct project work or for admin or to manage volunteers that may be involved in your project. - ✓ Sessional staff or freelancers that you may need to run your project and activity. - ✓ Reasonable travel costs including fares or mileage for project staff and volunteers to enable participation in the project (this would not include the costs for Service Children to attend the Early Years setting). - ✓ Purchasing items that can enable activities to take place. - ✓ Reasonable overheads, which reflect the cost to your organisation of delivering this project, taking account of recent cost increases. - ✓ Enhancements to the learning environment such as adapting current outside learning spaces, and indoor and outdoor equipment, where this offers a clear benefit to meet specific needs of children from Armed Forces families.
+- Temporary uplift in staff hours (in line with current legislation) to support more Service Children being able to access the setting. - ✓ Training opportunities for staff. - ✓ Temporary use of agency staff or uplift from part time to full time to enable permanent staff training opportunities that benefit the Service Children. - ✓ Staff time for this fixed-term project.
+This could be direct project work or for admin or to manage volunteers that may be involved in your project. - Sessional staff or freelancers that you may need to run your project and activity. - Reasonable travel costs including fares or mileage for project staff and volunteers to enable participation in the project (this would not include the costs for Service Children to attend the Early Years setting). - ✓ Purchasing items that can enable activities to take place. - Reasonable overheads, which reflect the cost to your organisation of delivering this project, taking account of recent cost increases.